pozsarzs/modshell/README.md

 Copyright (C) 2023-2024 Pozsár Zsolt <pozsarzs@gmail.com>

-ModShell is a utility built around a command interpreter, which with the connected peripherals communicates via various ports using the Modbus and DCON protocol.
+ModShell is a utility built around a command interpreter, which with the connected peripherals communicates via various ports using the Modbus, DCON and HART protocols.

 |features                |                                                                                            |
 |------------------------|--------------------------------------------------------------------------------------------|